SkymanOne/folidity/reports/main.typ

 == Parser

 Parsing has been significantly bootstrapped using Rust crates.
 Logos #footnote[https://crates.io/crates/logos] is used for tokenisation.
 It scans strings, matches them against patterns and produces a list of `enum` tokens that can directly be referenced in Rust code.
-As mentioned before, Lalrpop is a powerful parser-generator and library that allows developers to describe grammar using easy-to-use syntax and generate an AST.
+Lalrpop is a powerful parser-generator and library that allows developers to describe grammar using easy-to-use syntax and generate an AST.
 Its syntax is expressive and effective when managing grammar ambiguities.
 In addition, Lalrpop provides built-in support for error recovery producing a descriptive list of error reports.
 Finally, the library has been actively used in the industry by production-ready languages such as Solang #footnote[https://github.com/hyperledger/solang] and Gluon #footnote[https://github.com/gluon-lang/gluon].

 #figure(